ectom/SpotifySleepCycle/README.md

 ## Eslint
 Be sure your code is in line with eslint before adding new features
-1) From the root directory `eslint .` will tell you of any style warnings/errors
+1) From the root directory `npm run lint` will tell you of any style warnings/errors
-2) From the root directory `eslint . --fix` will automatically resolve most/all warnings/errors
+2) From the root directory `eslint directory --fix` will automatically resolve warnings in `directory`

+## Unit Tests
+Unit tests are useful in order to make sure an individual piece of code is correct.
+The tests can be run using `npm run test` which will also run the linter